gemc/docs/webPage/source/index.rst

 ==================

-gemc is an application based on `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matters.
+gemc is an application based on `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matter.
-The user parameters (geometry, materials, fields, etc) are stored in databases (available: MYSQL, ASCII).
-This makes it possible to build complex setup that can be run in real time by all gemc users.
+The user parameters (geometry, materials, fields, etc) are stored in databases.

 |